lilyxmeng/LilyxMeng/README.md

 <h2>Hi, I'm Lily! 👋</h2>

 I’m a student at the University of Toronto majoring in computer science at the St. George campus.
-I’m interested in pursuing studies in artifical intelligence.
+I’m interested in pursuing studies in artificial intelligence.

 <!-- <h2>Additional Information</h2> -->
 <p>You can find my LinkedIn at <a href="https://www.linkedin.com/in/lilyxmeng">https://www.linkedin.com/in/lilyxmeng</a> and check out my website at <a href="https://lilyxmeng.github.io/">https://lilyxmeng.github.io</a>.
-Feel free to connect with me!</p>
+Feel free to connect with me :)</p>

 <!-- ![Lily's github stats](https://github-readme-stats.vercel.app/api?username=LilyxMeng) -->